may6jake/may6jake.github.io/index.md

   </li>
   <li>
 <a href="https://www.si.com/extra-mustard/2019/11/22/ten-worst-fans-to-sit-next-to-at-a-game" target"_blank"> The 10 Worst Fans to Sit Next to (Extra Mustard)</a>
-    - Some humor writing about the worst PEOPLE you run into at games
+    - Some humor writing about the worst people you run into at games
   </li>
  </ul>